Vegan Japanese

 Substitutions

-To make vegan 'eel' sushi completely gluten-free, swap soy sauce for tamari or coconut aminos.
-Both alternatives offer the same rich, savoury depth and deep color as traditional soy sauce, making them excellent substitutions.
+To make vegan eel sushi completely gluten free, swap soy sauce for tamari or coconut aminos.
+Both give the same rich, savoury depth and dark colour as soy sauce, making them excellent alternatives.

 Variations